TechBot505/Doom-AI/README.md

 5. **Context Retrieval:** The query is used to perform a cosine similarity search on the vector database to extract relevant chunks of the document.
 6. **AI Response:** The user query and document context are passed to the Groq Llama model, which generates a response.
 7. **Response Delivery:** The AI-generated response is sent back to the frontend and displayed to the user.

-## Future Scope
-* **Data Persistence:** Implement the functionality to upload all necessary data (such as chat history and extracted PDF data) into a database for long-term storage.
-* **Cloud Vector Database:** Add support for a cloud-based vector database to store the document embeddings and facilitate more scalable and efficient querying.
-* **Website Deployment:** Deploy the website on a cloud platform like AWS, Google Cloud, or Vercel to make it publicly accessible.
-* **Multiple Document Chat:** Enhance the platform to allow users to upload and query multiple documents at once, improving the versatility of the tool.

 ## Local Setup
 ### Prerequisites